AleaIT Solutions Common Problems Developers Face in PHP Development and How to Solve Them

 Solution:

-- Always validate and sanitize user inputs.
+• Always validate and clean the user input.

 2. Slow Performance